Kingston Stage Race

 Registration: CCNbikes.com

-Race Technical Guide: Tech Guide coming soon.
+Race Technical Guide: Tech Guide V4

 Kids Race: Kids 8 - 13 years old will have the unique and exciting opportunity to race up the hill against the clock and finish within the walls of Fort Henry.
 Registration is $10.
 Any working bicycle will do.
 Helmet are mandatory.
 First rider off at 6pm, then all other riders at 30 second intervals.
 Register on CCNbikes.com (parents will need to create an account to register your young racer).